 Similar to your skin, the surface of a bowling ball has pores that need to breathe in order to get the proper reaction on the lane.
 Each time you throw it, your ball picks up oil, dirt and dust that clogs the pores and neutralizes its ability to grip the lane.
 That’s why it’s so essential to know how to clean a bowling ball, so your specialized equipment can serve your needs shot after shot.

-To help you figure out how to clean a bowling ball properly, Team USA Head Coach Rod Ross and Assistant Coach Kim Terrell-Kearney teach you how to clean a bowling ball with simple materials and techniques for routine bowling ball maintenance.
+To help you figure out how to clean a bowling ball properly, bowling coaches Rod Ross and Kim Terrell-Kearney teach you how to clean a bowling ball with simple materials and techniques for routine bowling ball maintenance.
 You’ll learn how to clean a bowling ball after every shot with an oil-free towel, and discover how to clean a bowling ball and bring it back to life if it hasn’t been cared for correctly.

 The coaches also explain why more aggressive bowling balls require intensive maintenance, and find out what happens to a player’s technique when they don’t take care of their ball for a long period of time.
 With these expert tips for how to clean a bowling ball, you’ll be able to keep your equipment in tiptop shape and maintain peak performance from the first round to the last.